alan-turing-institute/data-safe-haven/docs/how_to_guides/user_guides/user-guide-tier1.md

     + Use a name that matches the public key but with the `ppk` extension
     + :information_source: Our example user Ada Lovelace might call hers `apr20_ada_lovelace_rsa.ppk`

-#### Generate an SSH key on Linux/OSX
+#### Generate an SSH key on Linux/macOS

-On Linux or OSX you can generate a key with `ssh-keygen` with the following steps:
+On Linux or macOS you can generate a key with `ssh-keygen` with the following steps:

 + Choose the name for your key.
   + We recommend using a name like `<usage>_<your name>_<type>.pub`